-A three hour HSC external written examination, including listening, reading and writing skills.
-A 10 minute oral conversation.
+HSC Examination - 3 hour written examination.
+A 10 minute oral examination.

 Good students will reach a high level of competency in spoken and written Chinese, and will therefore be able to work in companies domestically or internationally in areas such as tourism, technology, finance, services and business.